 On average, plant foods contain 64 times more antioxidants than animal foods.
 But you should always strive for a variety of fruits, veggies, herbs, and spices at every meal, so you can continuously flood your body with a wide range of antioxidants.

-So what are the best foods to prevent stroke?
+So what are the foods that prevent stroke?